voutilad/virtio_vmmci/README.md

 Some reasons I removed it:

 - It's a bandaid on a bigger issue, not a real solution.
-- You can apply a bandaid already using something like `hwclock -s` if so inclined.
+- You can apply a bandaid already using something like `hwclock -us`

 Constant, excessive drift shouldn't be the norm.
 While there's precedent for virtualized guests to have clock issues in other